 The Karauli Palace was built in the 14th century by Arjun Pal.
-In 18th century the palace was reconstructed by Rajsas Gopal Singh.
+In the 18th century the palace was reconstructed by Rajsas Gopal Singh.
 The palace is beautifully built by using red, white and off-white stones.
 The walls have intricate carvings painted in bright colours.
-The Palace is magnificent and a must visit.
+The Palace is magnificent and a must-visit.

 2. Kaila Devi Temple